arsiba/tofulint/docs/user-guide/calling-modules.md

 ```

-By default, TFLint only calls local modules whose the `source` is a relative path like `./*`.
-If you want to call remote modules (registry, git, etc.), you must run `terraform init` (or `terraform get`) before invoking TFLint so that modules are loaded into the `.terraform` directory.
-After that, invoke TFLint with `--call-module-type=all`.
+By default, TofuLint only calls local modules whose the `source` is a relative path like `./*`.
+If you want to call remote modules (registry, git, etc.), you must run `terraform init` (or `terraform get`) before invoking TofuLint so that modules are loaded into the `.terraform` directory.
+After that, invoke TofuLint with `--call-module-type=all`.

 ```console
 $ terraform init